Virgula0/LeakerSearcher2.0/README.md

  ```
  java -jar LeakerSearcher.jar
  ```
  #### Hey!
-JAR file is also excecutable as shown above also on OSx and Linux if you don't want to install it.
+JAR file is also executable as shown above also on OSx and Linux if you don't want to install it.

  ## Screen